OM-MediaWorks/replayed-stats/README.md

     ]
 }
 ```
+The "ranges" key can be filled with an array containing range objects.
+Where a range object MUST contain a start key with the value of the start time as a ISO 8601 date, 2023-01-23T12:10:44+00:00.

-The string MUST be like 00-00-00-000 where the last numeric part MUST be the milliseconds.
+The "viewed" value string MUST be like 00:00:00:000-00:00:00:000 where the last numeric part MUST be the milliseconds.
 Depending on if the video takes less than a minute or less than an hour numbers may be skipped.